A QUICK HISTORY OF INCENSE

 Nearly all religions, from Buddhism to Islam to Catholicism, have embraced incense - think of the burning of Frankincense during religious ceremonies; the smouldering of Sandalwood for meditation.
 Native Americans burnt desert sage 'Smudge Sticks' to cleanse and purify.
 Indian Ayurvedic medicine has long prescribed the burning of incense to treat physical or mental ailments.
 And in Japan, precious pieces of fragrant Aloeswood were treated as family heirlooms or state treasures.

 Today incense is still used for ritual purposes.
 But it can also be used for so much more: to relax, to scent, to deodorise.
-To spark creativity, to encourage sensuality, or to lift the spirits.
+To spark creativity, to encourage sensuality, to meditate or lift the spirits.
 From the humble incense stick to hand made Tibetan dhoop or Nepalese rope incense, or even natural resin gums straight from the plant - we are spoiled with choices on how to bring incense into our day to day lives.

 NATURAL VS ARTIFICIAL INCENSE